Glacier Dog Sledding

 - Commute to work every week with a helicopter - dependent on position.

 Getting Here and Getting Around

 Employees will be responsible for getting to and from Juneau or Skagway before and after the season.
 Most people fly into Juneau, although some elect to take the ferry or drive.
 We will provide transportation from the airport or ferry terminal.
-There is a fuel compensation for mushers who bring their own dogs.
 Should you decide to drive your own vehicle, there are places to park, however we are not responsible for lost/theft/damages.